Updated 28th April 2021

 Replace ‘mainstreaming’ with ‘parallel but integrated’ mental health services

 Let us acknowledge that the ‘mainstreaming’ policy has its limitations and a move to another model is now needed.
 An alternate model would recognize the special needs of individuals with mental illness and build a system of care from there while utilizing the strengths and services that comes from close association with general health services.
-This change in direction would facilitate the development of community, emergency department, inpatient, sub acute, extended care, and residential supervised accommodation services that better meet the needs of the mentally ill.
+This change in direction would facilitate the development of community, emergency department, inpatient, sub acute and step-down, extended care, and residential supervised accommodation services that better meet the needs of the mentally ill.
 Parallel but integrated services should replace the ‘mainstream’ model.
 A major build of clustered 24-hour supervised accommodation around embedded rehabilitation and recovery services is urgently needed for longer stay patients.

 Enhance training opportunities

 A substantial increase in training opportunities beyond public mental health services is required for medical students, registrars, allied health professionals and nurses in order to provide comprehensive knowledge and skills in psychiatry.
-More training positions in the private sector and in other settings (such as non government organizations [NGO] services) are needed and should be affiliated with learning organizations such as universities and institutes.
+More training positions in the private sector (including office-based practices) and in other settings (such as non government organizations [NGO] services) are needed and should be affiliated with learning organizations such as universities and institutes.
 Methods of funding these positions will be a major challenge, but without this broadening of psychiatric training the profession will wither.
 With foresight and vision, regional medical communities might just provide the opportunities needed to overcome this looming crisis.
-The establishment of training positions for doctors, nurses and other mental health professionals in private hospitals and clinics, and NGO services, all affiliated with local medical schools and educational institutes would go a long way to place mental health training on a secure footing.
+The establishment of training positions for doctors, nurses and other mental health professionals in private hospitals and office-based clinics, and NGO services, all affiliated with local medical schools and educational institutes would go a long way to place mental health training on a secure footing.
 Even within the public sector a change in the teaching environment would help – dedicating some inpatient and outpatient services for voluntary patients only would expand the range of conditions seen and the types of treatment interventions able to be employed, thus offering a more satisfying learning experience.

 While a major investment of public resources is required to deal with the mental health crisis, the money will not be well spent unless issues of accountability, service direction and training are addressed.